How Likely Is A Women’s Masters?

 Many people may ask whether it is time to have a Women’s Masters.
 After all, there is a Women’s US Open, Women's PGA Championship and the Women’s Open.

-One reason why a Women’s Masters is not currently on Augusta's agenda is that the club is protective of a nascent tournament that it runs, the Augusta National Women's Amateur.
+One reason why a Women’s Masters is not currently on Augusta's agenda, however, is that the club is protective of a nascent tournament that it runs, the Augusta National Women's Amateur.

-This event debuted in 2019, a 54-hole strokeplay event.
+The 54-hole strokeplay event debuted in 2019.
 A practice round is played at Augusta National; the first two tournament rounds at Champions Retreat Golf Club.
 The 72-strong field is then cut to 30 for the final round, which is played at Augusta National a week before the Masters.

 The Augusta National Women’s Amateur has attracted positive media coverage, not least because of the quality of the play.
 Inaugural winner Jennifer Kupcho played the final six holes in five under, including an eagle on 13 in 2019.
 For this eagle she was awarded a set of crystal goblets, just as players in The Masters are.
 Kupcho went on to make her Solheim Cup debut in 2021.